MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 ## Handle Multiple Secrets

-One can encrypt many secrets to the enclave ID.
+Since Seal uses public key encryption, one can encrypt many secrets to the enclave ID.
 Repeat step 1 with any data, using the same package ID and the same enclave object ID.

 Run steps 2-4 once to cache the Seal keys for the enclave ID.